Introducing the Garmin Forerunner 310xt

 In the dark you can even switch a backlight on to help you see the screen although I have never needed to use this feature it’s nice to know that it is there if ever I should need it.

 A number of accessories are available to use in conjunction with the watch, these include a heart rate strap and a cadence monitor.
 You can set up your data fields to display your heart rate throughout your workout.
-You can also use a cadence monitor to analyse the number of strides you take per minute, useful if you are looking to hit that ‘magical’ 180 strides-per-minute which a number of runners and professionals advocate in order to reduce the number of injuries you get or simply to improve your running performance.
-You can also use the cadence monitor to track how far you run indoors as your Garmin won’t be able to find a signal in order to track your movement by satellite.
+A cadence monitor can be used to analyse the number of strides you take per minute, useful if you are looking to hit that ‘magical’ 180 strides-per-minute which a number of runners and professionals advocate in order to reduce injuries and improve running performance.
+You can also use the cadence monitor to track how far you run indoors as the Garmin Forerunner 310xt is otherwise unable of monitoring your workout indoors.

 Transferring Your Data